Phone numbers

 • Participants can learn from each other and develop better understanding of how they interact with each other

-Interestingly, patients often express an initial reluctance for group therapy but go on to enjoy it.
-For those who have received both group and individual therapy, they are often surprised by their preference for group treatments.
+Interestingly, people often express an initial reluctance for group therapy but go on to enjoy it.
+For people who have received both group and individual therapy, they are often surprised by their preference for group treatments.

 What does group therapy involve?